Ueva/vg-ClueScrollHUD/README.md

 This mod's keybinds can be changed in the Controls menu.
 The default keybinds are:

-- `'` - Toggle the Clue Scroll HUD
+- `'` - Toggle the Clue Scroll HUD.
 - `[` - Show the previous clue scroll in your inventory.
 - `]` - Show the next clue scroll in your inventory.

-There are a few configuration options that can be changed via Mod Menu or the Cloth Config API.
+There are a few configuration options that can be changed via Mod Menu.
-If you prefer not to use these mods, you can edit the configuration file (`/config/vg-cluescrollhud.properties`) directly.
+If you have not installed Mod Menu, you can edit the configuration file (`/config/vg-cluescrollhud.toml`) directly.

 ## Getting Involved